Revision

 D. Before

-he enter on the execution of his office, he shall take the following oath or
+he enters on the execution of his office, he shall take the following oath or

 affirmation: "I do solemnly swear